janko/janko.io/_posts/2015-04-25-selenium-testing-workflow-with-webdriverio.md

 we can run them with `npm test`.
 If we ever decide to switch to another task runner (which happens fairly often :stuck_out_tongue:), our test command will stay the same.

 This command will work even if gulp isn't installed globally, because npm will first look inside your local `node_modules/.bin` before traversing up the directory tree.
-(Thanks, @niksy!)
+(Thanks, [@niksy]!)

 ## Fixtures